scalar-labs/scalar-kubernetes/docs/EKSManualDeploymentGuide.md

 ## Next steps

-Once the eks cluster is ready you can keep going by following:
+Once the EKS cluster is ready you can keep going by following:

 - [Manual deployment guide ScalarDL on AWS](ManualDeploymentGuideScalarDLOnAWS.md).